Buying Carpet From Lowe's, Home Depot, Empire Today or Costco?

 These are just a few questions that you need solid answers to before you should commit yourself to buying from any shop-at-home flooring retailer.
 This is why you need to get several estimates before you make your final choices.

-Costco members are shown a small display with a rack full of miniature carpet samples.
+Costco members may be shown a small display with a rack full of miniature carpet samples or brochures.
 (Lately they have been taking the samples down) See the photo at the top of this page?
 If you grab their free brochure you will be provided with a phone number to call to start your in-home Carpet Consultation Process.
 A salesperson will bring samples to your home and be happy to write up your order and arrange for installation.

 I've spent over 30-years in the carpet business and my father was a mill rep for 35 years.
 I know what I am talking about.
 If you are in the market for new carpet or flooring of any kind, I think you should consider buying from one of the dealers that I have listed in my Preferred Carpet Dealer Directory.